DPAteam/Kyrgyz-Republic-Developing-and-Piloting-of-New-Audit-Methodology-for-Electronic-Public-Tenders/README.md

 - Interoperability.

 ## Results and future expectations
-As a result of the project, the **new audit methodology** for electronic public tenders **was developed and piloted**.
-The [Kyrgyz Republic Chamber of Accounts](https://www.esep.kg/index.php?option=com_content&view=featured&Itemid=131&lang=kg) now has a data-driven audit methodology and the public procurement data analytical infrastructure to support their audits.
-The methodology and the analytical tools enable a previously impossible level of risk analysis of procurement spending within the country and at various stages of the digital procurements, audit cycle and the eProcurement audit methodology are ready to be implemented in other EBRD countries.
+As a result of the project, the **innovative audit methodology** for auditing electronic public tenders **was developed**, covering analytical analysis, procurement risk indicators, checklists and screening methodologies to support data-driven audit process. **Prototype e-audit digital tools** are designed and developed and tailored to the local jurisdiction **piloted** in the Kyrgyz Republic. **The [Kyrgyz Republic Chamber of Accounts](https://www.esep.kg/index.php?option=com_content&view=featured&Itemid=131&lang=kg) switched to the e-audit** of public procurement and is working with new data-driven audit methodology and digital analytical tools to deliver their audits.
+The pilot demonstrated that an e-audit of public procurement is feasible in the developing country, provided there is a national eProcurement system in place and standardised **public procurement data is accessible in the format of [Open Contracting Data Standard (OCDS)](https://standard.open-contracting.org/latest/en/)**. **Quality of data** from the eProcurement system defines the capabilities of the digital auditing tools, their accuracy and evidence value for auditors and it is significantly **improved with use of [OCDS](https://standard.open-contracting.org/latest/en/)**.
+New piloted audit **methodology and digital tools could be implemented in other [EBRD](https://www.ebrd.com/home) countries** that operate [OCDS](https://standard.open-contracting.org/latest/en/)-based eProcurement systems once adapted to their legal framework.

 In terms of the goals set for the project, the new audit methodology and analytical tool:
 -	Provide a direction for data analytics application during the digital public procurement audit based on [OECD](https://www.oecd.org) guidance and international best practice;